Request a call

 The Tier 2 RG146 Accreditation Online training program is specifically designed for corporate organisations that require employees to hold accreditation in General and/or Personal Advice in basic deposit and non-cash payment products and/or general insurance.

-In the eLearning environment, students take on the role of a customer liaison officer at a fictional general insurance and banking business.
-Students are presented with realistic tasks to develop their skills and knowledge of workplace practice and to prepare them for the exam at the end of each module.
+In the eLearning environment, individuals take on the role of a customer liaison officer at a fictional general insurance and banking business.
+Individuals are presented with realistic tasks to develop their skills and knowledge of workplace practice and to prepare them for the exam at the end of each module.

-On successful completion of this program, students should be able to:
+On successful completion of this program, individuals should be able to:

 Refer to the program outline for more information.